 The Lottery has adopted a policy of capitalizing assets with an acquisition cost or established value of \$5,000 or greater.
 Additionally, the Lottery capitalizes all gaming equipment as well as the purchase of like-kind assets totaling \$5 million or more in a single purchase.
 Capital assets are carried at cost.
 Depreciation on property and equipment is computed using the straight-line method over estimated useful lives ranging from one to ten years.
-Depreciation on buildings, improvements, and land improvements is computed using the straight-line method over estimated depreciation are removed from the accounts and any resulting gain or loss is reflected in operations in the period of disposal.
-Amortization of leasehold improvements is computed using the straight-line of leasehold improvements is computed using the straight-line method.
+Depreciation on buildings, improvements, and land improvements is computed using the straight-line method over estimated useful lives of five to 40 years.
+When assets are retired or otherwise disposed of, the costs and related accumulated depreciation are removed from the accounts and any resulting gain or loss is reflected in operations in the period of disposal.
+Amortization of leasehold improvements is computed using the straight-line method over the remaining lease terms.